glassdb/webEditionHome/docs/releases/3.2/newLicenseOptionsFor3.2.md

    vendors, while allowing commercial use.
 2. A subscription **Limited** license is avaialable via email.
-The license is still more restricted than the old license, but the restrictions are pretty generous and in accord with our intentions for what we consider fair "Free for Commercial Use* terms.
+The license is still more restricted than the old license, but the restrictions are pretty generous and in accord with our intentions for what we consider fair *Free for Commercial Use* terms.
 3. A subscription **Full** license is available for purchase ($1500/yr).
 The **Full** license is equivalent to the older *Free for Commercial Use* license.
 The **Full** license also provides for limited [technical support][4] (5 tickets).